eryjus/century-os/journals/JOURNAL-v0.5.0.md

 Now, I need to do the same for rpi2b.
 But here's the deal with that: I am about to go on vacation.
 I have an rpi2b I can take with me, but no ability to debug it.
 Then again, I have no ability to debug it here, either -- just a serial connection.
 So, maybe I can take the real hardware with me and give it a try.

+At the same time, I am not going to have full access to Redmine, so I will have to make some notes on things to add to that system when I have access again.
+In the meantime, I just need to "copy" the work I have done into the rpi2b target, however trickier since there is no cute little recursive mapping trick I can do for the management tables.

+Before that, though, I will need to get a proper stack for x96-pc.
+This should be based at `0xff800000`, and I will need to build a table for that one as well.

+---

+This, then, gives me a stack to work with.
+I should be able to work with that from here.
+One more commit and then I'm on to the rpi2b.